-- (1) At least 7 days before a prospective lessee of a retail shop enters into a retail shop lease (the prescribed disclosure date), the lessor must give the prospective lessee- - (a) a draft of the lease; and - (b) a disclosure statement. - (2) However, for the purposes of complying with subsection (1) in relation to a disclosure statement, it is sufficient if, after the prescribed disclosure date but before the prospective lessee enters into the lease- - (a) the lessor gives the prospective lessee the disclosure statement; and - (b) the prospective lessee gives the lessor- - (i) a waiver notice; and - (ii) unless the prospective lessee is a major lessee-a legal advice report for the lease under section 22D which states the lawyer has given the prospective lessee advice about the legal meaning and effect of the waiver. - (3) Also, this section does not apply to a renewal of a retail shop lease under an option. - (4) In this section-
+- (1) At least 7 days before a prospective lessee of a retail shop enters into a retail shop lease (the prescribed disclosure date), the lessor must give the prospective lessee- - (a) a draft of the lease; and - (b) a disclosure statement. - (2) However, for the purposes of complying with subsection (1) in relation to a disclosure statement, it is sufficient if, after the prescribed disclosure date but before the prospective lessee enters into the lease- - (a) the lessor gives the prospective lessee the disclosure statement; and - (b) the prospective lessee gives the lessor- - (i) a waiver notice; and waiver notice, for a prospective retail shop lease, means a written notice signed by the prospective lessee stating that the prospective lessee agrees to waive the lessor's obligation to give a disclosure statement for the lease by the prescribed disclosure date.

+- (ii) unless the prospective lessee is a major lessee-a legal advice report for the lease under section 22D which states the lawyer has given the prospective lessee advice about the legal meaning and effect of the waiver. - Also, this section does not apply to a renewal of a retail shop lease under an option. - (4) In this section-